 Geoff Routh was one of the original squatters of the dilapidated Annie McCall Hospital.
 Twenty years on, his studio is still there.
 Over this time he has obsessively – almost forensically – scrutinised the building and environs.
 The paintings that have resulted amount to a biography of the building, and the drawn-out assault of it by the buddleia, ivy and other staples of untended gardens in London.

-Contact Sarah Long, Carolyn Ryle Hodges, or Ruth Knox for further information.
+Contact Sarah Long, Carolyn Ryle Hodges, or Kinga Grof for further information.

 Swipe left or right to see more images

 Register Interest in Geoff Routh